francesko/wordcloud/README.md

 down into positive, neutral and negative.

 Read on for instructions on how to build and run the project locally.
-There is a version deployed [here](http://wordcloud.francescomacri.net/) with [docs](http://wordcloud.francescomacri.net/docs/main.html) (use the "jump to" menu on top right corner to navigate between pages).

 #### Version